-The Next Generation Chemistry for Medicine theme at the Rosalind Franklin Institute brings the techniques of organic chemistry to bear on living systems.
+The Next Generation Chemistry theme at the Rosalind Franklin Institute brings the techniques of organic chemistry to bear on living systems.
 By investigating natural mechanisms using chemical approaches, scientists can generate fresh insights into complex biology.

 Professor Ben Davis leads the Next Generation Chemistry theme.
 For nearly two decades, his research group at Oxford University has focused on improving our chemical understanding of biomolecular structure and function – particularly in proteins and carbohydrates.
 The manipulation of these biomolecules has a host of potential biotechnological applications, including the development of new disease therapeutics.

 Professor Davis says: ‘One of the things we’re deeply interested in at The Franklin is the notion of being able to program the functional information that is found in biological molecules like proteins, sugars or lipids.
 What we’re exploring is how to insert information precisely into these molecules to alter their function.
 Instead of “gene editing”, you might call it protein editing – and I can see it developing into a hugely exciting area.’